New Canaan High School Student Teddy Balkind Dies After Colliding With Another Player During Hockey Game

 After the collision, police say the game was immediately stopped and the young player was taken to Greenwich Hospital for help.
 That’s where the teenager was pronounced dead.

 St. Luke’s has released a statement saying in part, “Yesterday, we lost a precious young man in a tragic accident.
 Both St. Luke’s School and Brunswick School are in shock as we work to support our students and families.
-St. Luke’s singular focus at this moment is to care for our devastated community.”READ MORE: 'He Left A Legacy': Sidney Poitier Remembered In Harlem, Where He Got His Start At The American Negro Theater
+St. Luke’s singular focus at this moment is to care for our devastated community.”READ MORE: Omicron's Spread Prompts Booster Mandate For Health Care Workers, New Requirements For Nursing Home Visits In N.Y.

 Meanwhile, Brunswick School added in part, “Tragedies such as this are hard to process and impossible to understand.
 We will do all we can in the coming days and weeks to help and support those in our community and in the St. Luke’s community.”